Tamarind: Cultivation

 Seeds can be scarified or briefly boiled to enhance germination.
 They retain their germination capability for several months if kept dry.

 Tamarind is a traditional food plant in Africa.
 Although not grown on a large-scale commercial basis, it has the potential to improve nutrition, boost food security, foster rural development, and support sustainable land care.

 The tree is widely cultivated across India, especially in Maharashtra, Chhattisgarh, Karnataka, Telangana, Andhra Pradesh, and Tamil Nadu.
 Extensive tamarind orchards in India produced 250000 t annually in the late 20th century.
 It has long been naturalized in Indonesia, Malaysia, Sri Lanka, the Philippines, the Caribbean, and Pacific Islands.
 Thailand has the largest plantations of the ASEAN nations, followed by Indonesia, Myanmar, and the Philippines.
 In parts of Southeast Asia, tamarind is called asam.

 In the United States, it is a large-scale crop introduced for commercial use (second in net production quantity only to India), mainly in southern states, notably south Florida, and as a shade tree, along roadsides, in dooryards and in parks.

 Horticulture

 Throughout South Asia and the tropical world, tamarind trees are used as ornamental and garden plantings.
 Commonly used as a bonsai species in many Asian countries, it is also grown as an indoor bonsai in temperate parts of the world.

 In dogs

-Tamarind is toxic to dogs.
-The symptoms - which may include vomiting or diarrhea within 6–12 hours of ingestion, lethargy, dehydration or acute kidney injury - and proposed mechanism (via tartaric acid) are the same as in grape toxicity in dogs.
+Tamarind is toxic to dogs, with potential for causing acute kidney injury.
+The symptoms—which may include vomiting or diarrhea within 6–12 hours of ingestion, lethargy, or dehydration—and proposed mechanism (via tartaric acid) are the same as in grape toxicity in dogs.